gethugothemes/persian-hugo/exampleSite/content/about/_index.md

 <br>

 I have grown up in the midwest but have had the goal of living in Florida ever since my first visit.
-2020 brought that around despite everything that happened in the world, and I am so excited to spend more years here.
+2020 brought that around despite everything that happened in the world, and I am so excited to spend more years in the Tampa area.

 <br>